codematrix/agentic-ai-design-patterns/readme.md

 The samples will be light on frameworks to reduce complexity.
 I decided to use [Pydantic AI](https://ai.pydantic.dev/) for agentic development as it's lightweight and me the necessary building blocks that I need, without too much ceremony getting a basic agent running.

+**Disclaimer**: I come from a C# background, so my Python skills might not be entirely up to par.
+Suggestions for improvements are more than welcome!

 ## Design Patterns Covered

 This section showcases the capabilities of a single agent and highlights its use cases in different scenarios.